Agent Orange (band)

-Agent Orange is an American punk rock band formed in Placentia, California, in 1979.
+Agent Orange is an American punk rock band formed in Placentia, California in 1979.
 The band was one of the first to mix punk rock with surf music.

 A power trio, the band was founded by frontman and guitarist Mike Palm who has remained the band's sole constant member.
-The lineup of Palm, James Levesque (bass) and Scott Miller (drums) recorded Agent Orange's first two albums, Living in Darkness (1981) and This Is the Voice (1986).
-The band's third album, Virtually Indestructible (1996) was released with Sam Bolle on bass and Charlie Quintana on drums.
-The band has not released any new albums since.
+The lineup of Palm, James Levesque (bass) and Scott Miller (drums) recorded Agent Orange's first two albums, Living in Darkness (1981) and This Is the Voice (1986), interspersed with a number of singles and EP’s.
+Their third album, Virtually Indestructible (1996) was released with Sam Bolle on bass and Charlie Quintana on drums.
+The band has not released any new material since.
 As of 2019, the band consists of Palm, Perry Giordano (bass) and Sandy Hanson (drums).

 History

+1980s

-The power trio's original lineup was Mike Palm on guitar and vocals, Steve Soto on bass, and Scott Miller on drums.
+The power trio's original lineup was Mike Palm on guitar and vocals, Steve Soto on bass and Scott Miller on drums.

-They first gained attention for their song "Bloodstains," originally appearing on their self-released debut 7-inch EP in 1980.
+They first gained attention for their song "Bloodstains", originally appearing on their self-released debut 7-inch EP in 1980.
 A demo version of the song was given to Rodney Bingenheimer, a DJ at Pasadena radio station KROQ-FM, who placed it on his seminal 1980 compilation album, Rodney on the ROQ, on Posh Boy Records.

-With James Levesque on bass (replacing Soto, who left to form the Adolescents), the group recorded their debut Living In Darkness album with Brian Elliot, best known for composing Madonna's hit "Papa Don't Preach."
+With James Levesque on bass (replacing Soto, who left to form the Adolescents), the group recorded their debut Living In Darkness album with Brian Elliot, best known for composing Madonna's hit "Papa Don't Preach".
 The record was released by Posh Boy in November 1981 and included another, newer version of "Bloodstains" (later used in Tony Hawk's Pro Skater 4).
-A 12-inch EP, Bitchin' Summer, followed in 1982 on Posh Boy.
+A 12-inch EP, Bitchin' Summer, followed in 1982 on Posh Boy that featured a recording of the Chantays tune "Pipeline" and other surf rock instrumentals.

-Signing to Enigma Records, the band released another 12-inch EP, 1983's When You Least Expect It..., followed by a second album, This Is the Voice, released in 1986.
+Signing to Enigma Records, the band covered The Jefferson Airplane’s "Somebody to Love" for 1983's When You Least Expect It...
+12-inch EP and eventually a second full lengthalbum, This Is the Voice, released in 1986.

 In 1988, former Social Distortion bassist Brent Liles replaced Levesque, and the following year, Derek O'Brien (also a former member of Social Distortion as well as D.I.) replaced Miller on drums.
-In 1991, Restless Records released the Real Live Sound live album, recorded at The Roxy in Hollywood on July 21, 1990.
-It was the only Agent Orange recording to feature the Palm/Liles/O'Brien line-up.